bobtherobot/writeTimestamp/README.md

 ## Common Formats:

 NOTE: These are availble from VSCODE's settings.
-Search "writeTimestamp" in CODE > Preferneces > Settings.
+Search "writeTimestamp" in CODE > Preferences > Settings.

 	y-mm-dd @ HH:MM:SS      //  2021-08-07 @ 06:01:19
 	y-mm-dd                 //  2021-08-07